-Carbon credits are exchangeable certificates issued by a government or regulating authority, requiring companies or organizations to emit a certain amount of carbon dioxide or other greenhouse gases over a specific period.
-Companies that surpass the cap will have to pay fines, while those that can reduce pollution will receive credit rewards.
+Carbon credits are exchangeable certificates issued by a government or regulating authority, requiring companies or organizations to emit carbon dioxide or other greenhouse gases over a specific period.
+The companies that surpass the cap may have to pay penalties, while carbon credit buyers that can reduce pollution will receive credit rewards.

 - Carbon credits are exchangeable certificates given out to companies and organizations to reduce greenhouse gas emissions into the atmosphere.

-- While supply and demand dictate the carbon credits price, the Kyoto Protocol defines greenhouse gas emission quotas.
+- While supply and demand impose the carbon credits price, the Kyoto Protocol defines greenhouse gas emission quotas.

-According to the Global Climate Report – Annual 2019 from the National Oceanic and Atmospheric Administration (NOAA), the average global temperature keeps rising at a rate of 0.13 degrees F (0.07 C) on average each decade since 1880.
-Although it may not seem a significant number at first glance, even the slightest change in temperatures can profoundly affect the environment and weather patterns.
-The research, along with other insights, has changed the way to look at climate change.
+According to the Global Climate Report – Annual 2019 from the National Oceanic and Atmospheric Administration (NOAA), since 1880, the average global temperature constantly rises at a rate of 0.13 degrees F (0.07 C) on average each decade.
+Although it may not seem significant at first, even a bit of temperature change can profoundly affect the environment and weather patterns.
+As a result, the research and other insights have changed how to look at climate change.

 Cement, steel, fertilizer, power and textile industries, and many others, involved in fossil fuel production, such as coal, natural gas, and oil, are emitters of greenhouse gases.
-However, industries like biomass, solar, wind, and geothermal work toward selling carbon offset credits.
-Because of this, many companies are turning to carbon offset projects, creating the demand for carbon credits and growth opportunities for such development projects.
+However, industries like biomass, solar, wind, and geothermal strive toward selling carbon offset credits.
+Due to this, many companies are turning to carbon offset projects, creating the demand for carbon credits and growth opportunities for such development projects.

-These credits were created to reduce greenhouse gas emissions into the atmosphere and limit the environmental harm they cause.
-There are a few primary types of them, including:
+They created these credits to reduce greenhouse gas emissions into the atmosphere and limit environmental harm.
+There are a few primary types of them, including: –

 - Certified Emissions Reduction (CER)